wmde/WikidataBuilder/build_config/Wikidata_master/build_resources/README.md

 #Wikidata Build

-Wikidata is using a build with Wikibase and it's dependencies packaged into one git repo.
+Wikidata is using a build with Wikibase and its dependencies packaged into one git repo.

 ##Installation